epiverse-trace/tutorials-middle/learners/setup.md

 ### Download the data

-We will download the data directly from R during the lessons.
+We will download the data directly from R during the tutorial.
 However, if you are expecting problems with the network, it may be better to download the data beforehand and store it on your machine.

-The data files for the lesson can be downloaded manually here:
+The data files for the tutorial can be downloaded manually here:

 - <https://epiverse-trace.github.io/tutorials/data/ebola_cases.csv>